July 10, 2021

 - Jack Halsey (played by Philip Winchester), an arrogant “control freak” patriarch who always thinks he’s the smartest person in the room.
 Jack is a high-ranking executive at an unnamed oil company, which has recently put him on an unpaid leave of absence, pending an investigation into a major oil spill on the Dakota pipeline.
 The oil spill happened under Jack’s supervision.

 - Lauren Halsey (played by Rebecca Romijn), Jack’s wife of 16 years.
 She’s a diabetic who used to be a medical doctor, but she left her career behind to become a homemaker.
 She’s a lot more nurturing and more patient than Jack is.
 Jack and Lauren each has a child from a previous relationship.
 It’s implied that Jack’s and Lauren’s exes haven’t been involved in raising these children.

-- Zoe Halsey (played by Isabelle Bassett), Lauren’s 18-year-old daughter/Jack’s stepdaughter.
+- Zoe Halsey (played by Isabel Bassett), Lauren’s 18-year-old daughter/Jack’s stepdaughter.
 Much to Jack’s dismay, Zoe has recently dropped out of MIT and is now working at a vegan coffee shop.
 Lauren is more understanding about it and thinks Zoe has a right to find her own path in life and make her own decisions.

 - Noah Halsey (played by Michael Johnston), Jack’s son/Lauren’s stepson, who’s about 16 or 17 years old.
 Noah has recently come out as gay, which is something that Jack has a hard time accepting.